-Wednesday afternoon, December 21st, while I was out running Hera we had a harrowing experience when we brushed up against a pack of coyotes.
-We were on a patch of parkland along the Rideau River, a spot I take her on almost a daily basis; a spot I have been running my dogs for more than twenty years.
-It was about 5:50 pm when I heard the yipping and howls of a number of coyotes not far ahead of us.
-I called Jason, thinking he would like to hear the sounds of the coyotes howling.
-By the time he answered, the howling stopped and I told him about the coyotes.
-He warned me of the threat they posed to Hera and I made certain to keep Hera close as we made our way back to the car.
+Wednesday afternoon, December 21st, while I was out running Hera, we had a harrowing experience when we brushed up against a pack of coyotes.
+We were on a patch of parkland along the Rideau River, a spot I take her on almost a daily basis; a place I have been running my dogs for more than twenty years.
+It was about 5:50 pm when I heard the yipping and howls of many coyotes not far ahead of us.
+I called Jason, thinking he would like to listen to the sounds of the coyotes howling.
+By the time he answered, the howling had stopped, and I told him about the coyotes.
+He warned me of the threat they posed to Hera, and I made sure to keep Hera close as we made our way back to the car.
 I promised Jason I would text him when Hera was safely back on board the car.
 Then suddenly there were three coyotes in front of us.
-I called Hera and we moved in the opposite direction, making our way up the paved hydro access road.
-However, one of the animals followed us and Hera confronted it, barking and growling.
-I ran at Hera and the coyote, roaring like wounded beast with my hands raised over my head in a menacing fashion.
-Luckily, the coyote hightailed it and I put Hera on leash as we made a bee line back to the car.
+I called Hera, and we moved in the opposite direction, making our way up the paved hydro access road.
+However, one of the animals followed and Hera confronted it, barking and growling.
+I ran at Hera and the coyote, roaring like a wounded beast with my hands menacingly raised over my head.
+Luckily, the coyote hightailed it, and I put Hera on leash as we made a beeline back to the car.

 Jason and I will take to the field in the new year in pursuit of coyotes that roam on the property near Spencerville where we hunt deer.
 I am satisfied that predator hunting is not killing for the sake of killing.
-This is one of the roles hunters take on in the management of wildlife populations in Eastern Ontario.
+Predator hunting is one of the roles hunters take on in the management of wildlife populations in Eastern Ontario.
 We take Hera and Nos hunting on the property also, so for their sake we will do what we can to minimize the threat coyotes pose.
-Predator hunting is new for me and it will be an interesting challenge for the new year, but I am certain under Jason’s tutelage I will learn and become proficient at coyote hunting.
+Predator hunting is new for me, and it will be an exciting challenge for the new year, but I am sure under Jason’s tutelage I will learn and become proficient at coyote hunting.

 Posted by Geoffrey